A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST

-While we have shown that there exists a steady-state grain size distribution that consistently explains the observations, given the steep emission dropoff as function of radius at MIRI wavelengths, large fractional uncertainties associated with the faint outer disk in the translate to uncertain optical depth profiles in the outer edge, and we are unable to place more stringent constraints on the level of any halo emission in Fig.~\ref{fig:halo} based on the nonparametric \texttt{rave} profile.
+While a shallower mid-IR outer edge than ALMA is hinted at by the double-power-law parametrisations, the nonparametric modelling which do not explicitly enforce noise and functional form assumption return large uncertainties.
+Although we have shown that there exists a steady-state grain size distribution that consistently explains the observations from the nonparametric radial profiles, given the steep emission dropoff as function of radius at MIRI wavelengths, large fractional uncertainties associated with the faint outer disk in the translate to uncertain optical depth profiles in the outer edge, and we are unable to place more stringent constraints on the level of any halo emission in Fig.~\ref{fig:halo} based on the nonparametric \texttt{rave} profile.

 Note also that the minimum grain size of 15\,$\mu$m assumed in our model is slightly smaller than the 17\,$\mu$m radiation pressure blowout size estimated from the optical properties assumed.
-The minimum grain size in debris disks has been found to be on average similar to the expected blowout size around A stars \citet{Pawellek2014}, however more recent analyses with a larger sample have found that for early A stars, the minimum grain size is on average smaller than the blowout size \citep{Marshall2025b}, as unbound sub-blowout grains could still contribute to dust emission \citep{Thebault2019}.
+The minimum grain size in debris disks has been found to be on average similar to the expected blowout size around A stars \citep{Pawellek2014}, however more recent analyses using a larger sample with ALMA-measured radii have found that for early A stars, the minimum grain size is on average smaller than the blowout size \citep{Marshall2025b}, as unbound sub-blowout grains could still contribute to dust emission \citep{Thebault2019}.
 Furthermore, small deviations are expected as our models of the optical properties of dust are imperfect, and the truncated power-law grain size distribution is an approximation of the true grain size distribution \citep{Thebault2007}.